 To remain in good academic standing in the Oral Biology Graduate Program, students must maintain a cumulative GPA of at least 3.0 in both the major and minor areas.
 A student who does not obtain a GPA of 3.0 in any one semester will be placed on academic probation for the following semester.
 Students with a cumulative GPA of less than 3.0 for two consecutive semesters will be terminated from the program.
 Only grades of A or B are acceptable in all oral biology topics courses.
 Receipt of a lower grade in an oral biology topics course requires repetition of the course.

 Students will not be permitted to register for additional courses if they have more than 6 credits of incomplete coursework.
-Students must also satisfy Graduate School requirements for the PhD degrees.

 Students are encouraged to focus in one of our five areas of special emphasis.
 The calendars in these documents are merely suggestions.
 Each student will receive customized training.